Knowing how to tape your breasts for a deep V dress is a skill in itself, especially for those who are blessed in the boob department.

-Wear Darker-Colored Pieces
+Wear Darker-Colored Pieces of Clothing

 Besides the fabric, you should consider the color of your top or dress.
 Taping your breasts is highly recommended when you are wearing darker-colored dresses.
 They are dark enough to hide the fact that you’re wearing tape.

 The color of the tape may also affect how it will be reflected when some clothes are seen in natural light.
 If your top is almost on the sheer side, the tape will also likely be too obvious.

 If you are allergic to adhesives, taping your breast is not recommended at all.
 All of the tapes mentioned above were skin-friendly and should not irritate or hurt your body.

 To make sure you will avoid getting hurt or irritated by wearing and ripping off the tape from your body, do a patch test first.